 Some of the best food in Ghana is found from roadside vendors, particularly in the evenings.
 Kelewele, suya (spiced grilled meat), roasted corn, and fried yam are typically evening foods.
 Night markets in Accra — particularly around Osu and Tema — bring vendors together in significant numbers.

-Formal Restaurants
+Formal restaurants

-Accra has an excellent and growing restaurant scene serving both traditional Ghanaian food in elevated settings and international cuisine.
+Accra has an excellent and growing restaurant scene serving both traditional Ghanaian food in polished settings and international cuisine.
 For diaspora visitors, restaurants like Buka (traditional Ghanaian), Santoku (Ghanaian-Japanese fusion), and The Republic Bar and Grill are worth exploring.
 However, the formal restaurant circuit will not give you the full picture — it must be balanced with chop bars and home-cooked meals.

-Ghana Food Guides, Recipes, and Itineraries on Afrofeast
+Ghana food guides, recipes, and itineraries on Afrofeast

 Our sister platform Afrofeast has in-depth Ghana food guides including restaurant recommendations, recipe guides for cooking Ghanaian dishes before you travel, and curated food itineraries.
 A great companion to this Journal article.

-Vegetarian and Vegan
+Vegetarian and vegan

 Traditional Ghanaian cooking uses fish and seafood extensively — often as background flavouring rather than the main protein.
 Completely vegetarian options exist but require communication.
 Kontomire stew, red red (black-eyed pea stew), and many bean dishes can be made without animal products.
 Be explicit about what you cannot eat and ask specifically — the concept of a dish being "meat-free" is not always straightforward if dried shrimp is considered a condiment rather than a protein.